Mar 15, 2023

 - Any Host – select this if you want to allow any host to connect to your database remotely.

 Once everything is filled in, press Create, and you will see a confirmation message.
 After that, the remote database access will work in a few seconds.

 Step 2 – Gathering MySQL database details

 Secondly, you will need the database information.
-You can get the required credentials in MySQL Databases section in the control panel.
+You can get the required credentials in the Databases → Management section in the control panel.

-Since we already located the remote MySQL hostname in the previous step, we will only need the database name and user.
+Since we already located the remote MySQL hostname in the previous step, we will only need the MySQL Database and MySQL User.

 That’s all!
 We now have all we need to start configuring the HeidiSQL client.